 Engineers Canada is the national organization of the 12 engineering regulators that license the country’s 280,000 members of the profession.
 Together with the regulators, Engineers Canada works to advance the profession in the public interest.

-This Policy applies to all personal information that Engineers Canada collects, uses or discloses in the course of its business operations and in the provision of its services.
-It applies to Engineers Canada employees, contractors, subcontractors and any other individual with access to personal information.
+The Policy applies to any personal information that Engineers Canada collects, uses or discloses in the course of its business operations and/or in the provision of its services.
+All Engineers Canada employees, volunteers, contractors, sub-contractors and third-parties are subject to the Policy.

 II.
 PURPOSES FOR WHICH INFORMATION IS COLLECTED, USED OR DISCLOSED